cheery/lever/README.md

     a.symmetric_difference(iterable), xor(a, b)

  TODO: Consider similar sample programs for lists, dicts, sets, slots.

+ TODO: Implement some binary format for binary data,
+       and try serialization.

  TODO: Exception handler is a bit like pattern matcher.